aramis-lab/leaspy/README.md

 - predicting future observations
 - simulating virtual patients to un-bias the initial cohort or mimics its characteristics

-The software package can be used with scalar multivariate data whose progression can be modelled by a logistic shape or linear progression.
+The software package can be used with scalar multivariate data whose progression can be described by a logistic model, linear, joint or mixture model.
 The simplest type of data handled by the software are scalar data: they correspond to one (univariate) or multiple (multivariate) measurement(s) per patient observation.
 This includes, for instance, clinical scores, cognitive assessments, physiological measurements (e.g. blood markers, radioactive markers) but also imaging-derived data that are rescaled, for instance, between 0 and 1 to describe a logistic progression.